Safe2COVIDApp/bct-server/README.md

 * On startup the filesystem is traversed to load data (there are various optimizations that can be done to reduce load time, such as checkpointing the local list of contacts
 * Python/Twisted server

+# Prerequisits

+The geocode support requires the python module Rtree which in turn requires libspatialindex

+To install:
+* brew install spatialindex (osx)
+* apt install libspatialindex-dev (ubuntu)

 # Running web Server

 1. install requirements (pip install -r requirements.txt)